 Smol Blaze only handles self-closing tags with static attributes, and can't deal with opening/closing tag pairs, dynamic attributes, slots, or nested components.
 Let's fix that!
 Lil Blaze's transformation journey also starts at Blade::prepareStringsForCompilationUsing, but the template passes through a pipeline of discrete stages:

 Let's start by scaffolding the pipeline.
-The LilBlaze.php class will the entry point, and each step will be a call to a private method on the class:
+The LilBlaze.php class will be the entry point, and each step will be a call to a private method on the class:

 // app/LilBlaze/LilBlaze.php